Lambda-X-Master/Backend/README.md

 #### Backend Deployment: _add URL here_ <br>

-🚫This is a placeholder, replace the endpoints, accress controll, and descriptioin to match your project
+🚫This is a placeholder, replace the endpoints, access controll, and descriptioin to match your project

 #### Organization Routes